payt/rspec-query_profiler/README.md

 ```

 ### Features
-- It does not log queries triggered during any of RSpec callbacks.
+- It does not log queries triggered during any of the RSpec callbacks.
 - It knows about FactoryBot, skipping queries that are triggered by it.

 ### Known limitations